College of Business Administration

 College of Health Sciences

-The College of Health Sciences consists of the School of Nursing, the Department of Health and Kinesiology, and the Office of Medical and Allied programs.
+The College of Health Sciences consists of the departments of Family & Consumer Sciences, Population Health, Kinesiology, Nursing and Pre-Nursing.
 The College collaborates with community and global partners to provide education for diverse populations; advance knowledge and evidence-based practice through scholarship; and promote stewardship of health and quality of life in Texas, the nation, and the world.

 College of Humanities and Social Sciences

 The College of Humanities and Social Sciences consists of eight academic units: the Departments of Communication Studies, English, Family and Consumer Sciences, Foreign Languages, History, Political Science, Psychology and Philosophy, and Sociology.
 By promoting analytic, interpretive, interpersonal, research and communication skills, the College facilitates personal growth, competent professionals, and responsible citizens.

-Students can choose from a wide variety of programs offered through seven College departments: Agricultural Sciences and Engineering Technology, Biological Sciences, Chemistry, Computer Science, Geography and Geology, Mathematics and Statistics, and Physics.
+Students can choose from a wide variety of programs offered through eight College departments: Agricultural Sciences, Biological Sciences, Chemistry, Computer Science, Engineering Technology, Geography and Geology, Mathematics and Statistics, and Physics.
 Degrees in Biology, Biomedical Sciences, Chemistry, and Animal Science prepare students for entry into professional degree programs in Medicine, Dentistry, Pharmacy, and Veterinary Science.
 Students interested in Engineering can choose from three Pre-Engineering Programs in Chemistry, Engineering Technology, or Physics.